Environmental Interpretive Center: Redesign

 The EIC is a nature and learning center located on the University of Michigan Dearborn campus.
 They really value teaching the community about their surroundings, and they really emphasize their rich nature trails.
 They want that same richness reflected in their building.

-Outreach Strategy:
+Outreach Material:

 Wayfinding & Entry: